MusicMel0n/UniDiary/README.md

 # UniDiary
-Web App to keep track of college work
+Web App To Keep Track Of College Work

+Made using Flask, HTMX & Tailwind CSS